Nils277/LynxLauncherTheme/Theme_Items.md

 **ICON_SETTINGS_FEEDBACK**
 Icon in the main settings screen to take the user to the store page of the app to make a feedback.
-(This icon is not used in LynxLauncher version 1.4.0 and later)

 **ICON_SETTINGS_INFO**
 Icon in the main settings screen for options regarding information about the launcher.